-SECTION 2.
+SECTION 2 Venting and Combustion Air

-Venting and Combustion Air 2.1 Combustion Air
+2.A Combustion Air

-Mighty Therm2 boilers and water heaters must have provisions for combustion and ventilation air in accordance with section 5.3, Air for Combustion and Ventilation, of the National Fuel Gas Code, ANSI Z223.1, or Sections 7.2, 7.3 or 7.4 of CSA B149.1, Installation Codes, or applicable provisions of the local building codes.
+These boilers and water heaters must have provisions for combustion and ventilation air in accordance with section 5.3, Air for Combustion and Ventilation, of the National Fuel Gas Code, ANSI Z223.1, or Sections 7.2, 7.3 or 7.4 of CSA B149.1, Installation Codes, or applicable provisions of the local building codes.

-A Mighty Therm2 appliance may receive combustion air from the space in which it is installed, or it can be ducted directly to the unit from the outside.
+This unit may receive combustion air from the space in which it is installed, or it can be ducted directly to the unit from the outside.
 Ventilation air must be provided in either case.

-2.1.1 Combustion Air From Room
+2.A.1 Combustion Air From Room